LOOKING FOR A LODGER

 - Does their schedule matter?
 Decide whether it would be a problem or not if they work nightshifts, go out late or – equally – want to go to bed early on a regular basis.

 - What type of person is likely to want to live in your home?
 Being realistic about your property’s pros and cons will greatly increase the chances of success.
-A young professional couple may not be interested in a small room with dated furniture and décor, but a student might snap it up so long as the price is right.
-Access to public transport will also impact who is likely to rent your room.
+A couple may not be interested in a small single room for example, but it could be ideal for a student.

 Step 2: Decide how to word your advert